shahriar0247/better-bludit-bruteforce/README.md

-# better-bludit-bruteforce
+# bludit-bruteforce

-This one has multi threading for faster bruteforce.
+This one has multi threading for faster bruteforce (trying multiple passwords at a time).
 I used this for a htb machine